hoangNguyen210/Fall-Detection-Research-2/README.md

 In this project, I will carry out a further work that have been proposed in [previous project](https://github.com/hoangNguyen210/Fall-Detection-Project-/blob/main/README.md) mainly for camera dataset (C1 and C2).
 .
 Due to our work haven't been done yet, I would just update our proposed method as well as our result.
 Our code will be updated after submiting.

-## Acknowledgements
-- This project was also a part of my **Graduate Thesis** in my final year at university.
-- This project was inspired by 2 of my teachers at HCMUS: Thao.
-V Ha and Binh Nguyen.
-- My main responsibilities in this project were implementing code, visualizating our methods as well as results, and writing a paper.
-- Our teacher helped me correct my writing mistakes and submitted the paper.

-## Project Status
-Project is: **_in progress_**.
-Our goal is to submit to **ISI Q2 Journal**( or Q1 if possible).
-I have finished our experiment proccess (implement code and visualize result) and currently I am  writting a paper.
-Other authors help me to revise code as well as check grammar mistakes in our paper.

 ## System requirement
 - numpy - version 1.21.5